languagetool-org/english-pos-dict/src-dict/README.md

 spray=verb=all
 ```

 The regular inflection of verbs is defined in [inflection.py](https://github.com/languagetool-org/english-pos-dict/blob/main/src-dict/inflection.py).
-In monosyllabic verbs, the regular inflection includes the duplication of the consonant (`hug`-> `hugged`).
+In monosyllabic verbs, the regular inflection includes the duplication of the consonant (`hug`-> `hugged`, `spot`-> `spotted`).

 In case a double consonant (or double and single consonant) is needed, use:
 ```